+To flourish, scholarship must be free from external influences, constraints and ideological pressures.
+The University of Zurich is committed to unrestricted freedom in research and teaching.
 Academic freedom calls for a high degree of responsibility, including reflection on the ethical implications of research activities for humans, animals and the environment.

-In biomedicine, research with animals is indispensable when it comes to understanding holistic relationships in the organism.
+In biomedicine, research involving animals is indispensable when it comes to understanding holistic relationships in the organism.
 At the UZH, animal welfare is taken into account through exemplary animal husbandry, proper training of the persons involved, careful experimental planning and the use of all possibilities to reduce animal suffering.